Fujiwara no Takaiko: Overview

 In 884, Emperor Yōzei abdicated his title.
 The official reason given was illness, but the Emperor's defeat in imperial virtue was due to his beating his wet-son, Minamoto no Masu, to death.

-Due to these circumstances, Prince Sadayasu, Yōzei's younger brother and Taikako's second son, was not chosen as the next emperor, and Prince Tokiyasu (Emperor Kōkō) was instead.
+Due to these circumstances, Prince Sadayasu, Yōzei's younger brother and Takaiko's second son, was not chosen as the next emperor, and Prince Tokiyasu (Emperor Kōkō) was instead.
 Furthermore, when Emperor Kōkō's illness worsened, Minamoto no Sadamichi (Emperor Uda) was selected as the next emperor, over Prince Sadayasu.
 This was unprecedented for a prince who had once left the imperial family and been demoted to commoner status to ascend to the throne.

 In 896, during Emperor Uda's reign, Taikako was suspected of having an affair with Zensuke, the head priest of Toko-ji Temple, which she had built during the Gangyo era, and was deposed from her position as Empress Dowager; the following year, the Emperor's birth mother, Princess Banshi, was promoted from Crown Princess to Empress Dowager.
 After Princess Banshi's death, in 943, Taikako was restored to the throne (under vague terms) by imperial edict of Emperor Suzaku.